-Renal vein thrombosis is thrombotic occlusion of one or both main renal veins, resulting in acute kidney injury or chronic kidney disease.
+Renal vein thrombosis occludes of one or both main renal veins, resulting in acute kidney injury or chronic kidney disease.
 Common causes include nephrotic syndrome, primary hypercoagulability disorders, malignant renal tumors, extrinsic compression, trauma, and rarely inflammatory bowel disease.
-Symptoms of renal failure and sometimes nausea, vomiting, flank pain, gross hematuria, decreased urine output, or systemic manifestations of venous thromboembolism may occur.
+Symptoms of kidney failure and sometimes nausea, vomiting, flank pain, gross hematuria, decreased urine output, or systemic manifestations of venous thromboembolism may occur.
 Diagnosis is by CT, magnetic resonance angiography, or renal venography.
 With treatment, prognosis is generally good.
-Treatment is anticoagulation, support of renal function, and treatment of the underlying disorder.
+Treatment is anticoagulation, support of kidney function, and treatment of the underlying disorder.
 Some patients benefit from thrombectomy or nephrectomy.

 Etiology of Renal Vein Thrombosis

-Renal vein thrombosis usually results from local and systemic hypercoagulability due to nephrotic syndrome associated with membranous nephropathy (most often), minimal change disease, or membranoproliferative glomerulonephritis.
+Renal vein thrombosis is associated with malignancy in approximately two-thirds of cases (1, 2).
+Nephrotic syndrome is another important cause of renal vein thrombosis due to both local and systemic hypercoagulability.
+Nephrotic syndrome in this setting is most often associated with membranous nephropathy, as well as minimal change disease or membranoproliferative glomerulonephritis.
 The risk of thrombosis due to nephrotic syndrome appears to be proportional to the severity of the hypoalbuminemia.
 Overly aggressive diuresis or prolonged high-dose corticosteroid treatment may contribute to thrombosis of the renal vein in patients with these conditions.

 Other causes include